beancount/docs/docs/09_beancount_query_language.md

 ### Distinct<a id="distinct"></a>

 There is a post-filtering phase that supports uniquifying result rows.
-You can trigger this unique filter with the DISTINCT flag after SELECT, as is common in SQL, e.g.
+You can trigger this unique filter with the `DISTINCT` flag after `SELECT`, as is common in SQL, e.g.

     SELECT DISTINCT account;